-:To provide public reassurance as well as reducing the opportunity for crime and disorder through the effective deployment of police resources.
+- To provide public reassurance as well as reducing the opportunity for crime and disorder through the effective deployment of police resources.

-:Maximise opportunities to secure information and intelligence in relation to any incident that is a policing matter.
+- Maximise opportunities to secure information and intelligence in relation to any incident which involves a vulnerable person.

-:Maximise opportunities to secure evidence in relation to any potential offences whilst ensuring that the timing and scale of any police action or intervention mitigates the risk of problems escalating.
+- Maximise opportunities to secure evidence in relation to any potential offences whilst ensuring that the timing and scale of any police action or intervention mitigates the risk to vulnerable people.